 To add a second animation to a slide, simply select another object.
 Then, click on one of the animations from the menu again.

 Once you add a second animation to a slide, you'll notice that each animated object has a small number in a box next to it.
-That number indicates which order the objects will animate in.
+That number indicates the order the objects will animate in.
 A box with a "1" will be animated first, and a "2" will be animated after it.

 What if you want to change the order of our animations?
 Read on to find out about sequencing the animations the slide.